 In Ant-Man and the Wasp, Paul Rudd’s Ant-Man is about to be released from house arrest and live happily ever after with his adorable daughter.
-But after a mysterious flashback vision, he’s kidnapped by Michael Douglas and love interest Evangeline Lilly, who ostensibly hate him for something that happened in a Marvel Movie I missed.
+But after a mysterious flashback vision, he’s kidnapped by Michael Douglas and love interest Evangeline Lilly, who hate him for something that happened in a Marvel Movie I missed.

 The problems of an inactive hero start early in the movie.
-Instead of Ant-Man taking action and seeking them out, the filmmakers have Douglas and Lilly drug and kidnap him.
-He’s literally asleep when he’s taken.
-And in a metaphor for this film’s central problem, when he wakes up in the car, a chase is already in progress around him.
-The filmmakers (mostly literally) don’t let the hero drive his own plot.
+Instead of Ant-Man taking action and seeking out Douglas and Lilly, the filmmakers have them take the action as they drug and kidnap the hero.
+Ant-Man is literally asleep when he’s taken.
+And in a metaphor for this film’s central problem, when he wakes up in the back seat, a car chase is already in progress around him.
+The filmmakers literally don’t let the hero drive his own plot.

-For the rest of the film, Paul Rudd is literally along for the ride.
-Douglas and Lilly have to tell him what his goals are.
-He gets shown around their lab, rides in their cool shrinking cars, uses their tech, meets with their old frenemies.
+For the rest of the film, Paul Rudd is also along for the ride.
+Douglas and Lilly tell him what his goals are.
+He gets shown around their lab, rides in their cool shrinking cars, meets with their old frenemies.
 In one scene he watches the Wasp confront two powerful villains while he sits in the car worrying and watching on TV.
 Near the end of the film, he’s actually used as a passive body for the spirit of Michael Douglas’ wife, Michelle Pfeiffer.